MustafaAli789/raycaster-engine/README.md

  ### Other Algos

  Most algos (collision detection b/w player and wall and bullet and wall, edge of wall detection, etc) made from scratch.
+ - Alot of res above were for the square bullets